MissMeriel/ROSbot_data_collection/docs/rosbot_equipment_setup.md

      The default `video_device` is `/dev/video0`.
 Check if `/video0` is shown in your `/dev` directory by running `ls /dev`.
 If `/video0` is absent, change `video_device` to the video device displayed after running `ls -l /dev/video*`.
    - Set `camera_name` to your camera model name.
 In our project, we use `ZED2`.
 4. Run `ros2 run usb_cam usb_cam_node_exe --ros-args --params-file /home/husarion/.ros/camera_info/default_cam.yaml` to start the camera.
+5. Run ROS visualization through `rviz2`.
+Inside RViz, click `Add` button and create visualization `By topic`.
+The image data is published to the `/image_raw` topic.

 Other resources to view:
 [ZED Docker Repository](https://github.com/husarion/zed-docker)